fbpx

 Download this FREE printable cheat sheet to keep your hot tub clean and clear.
 You’ll never worry about your hot tub again with this easy-to-use guide.

-Hot Tub Chemicals for Beginners: What You Need and How To Add Them
+Hot Tub Chemicals: What You Need and How To Add Them

 There are a few hot tub chemicals you absolutely need to keep your water clean and clear.
 And there are a few that aren’t really necessary.
 It also matters what order you add each chemical to your hot tub.
 Adding the wrong chemicals in the wrong sequence can create cloudy water and render your chemicals ineffective.